MaibornWolff/codecharta/gh-pages/_docs/04-12-gitlogparser.md

 Generates visualisation data from git repository logs and repository file list.

-This parser specializes in tracking file changes across different file-renaming on different feature-branches and then merged main.
+This parser specializes in tracking file changes across different file-versions on different feature-branches and then the merged main.
-Furthermore, special care is taken to avoid showing un-existing files that might show up in standard histories due to renaming actions on feature branches.
+Furthermore, special care is taken not to display non-existent files that might show up in normal-Git histories due to renaming actions on feature branches.

 Things to note:

 -   File deletions that get reverted later on are ignored by this parser.
--   This parser is experimental, some features might not work correctly.
-If you encounter a bug, please report it over at https://github.com/MaibornWolff/codecharta/issues.

 It supports the following metrics per file: